Jibek Joly TV

-Jibek Joly (Жібек Жолы, translated as Silk Way; formerly known as CaspioNet, Kazakh TV, and Qazaq TV) is a family entertainment TV channel that is part of the RSE on the REM “TV and Radio Complex of the President of the Republic of Kazakhstan”, broadcasting round-the-clock in two versions: domestic (under the brand “Jibek Joly”) - in Kazakh and Russian languages, and international (under the brand "Silk Way") - in Kazakh, Russian, English, Kyrgyz, Uzbek and Turkish languages.
+Jibek Joly (Жібек Жолы, translated as Silk Way; formerly known as CaspioNet, Kazakh TV, and Qazaq TV) is a family entertainment TV channel that is part of the RSE on the REM "TV and Radio Complex of the President of the Republic of Kazakhstan", broadcasting round-the-clock in two versions: domestic (under the brand "Jibek Joly") - in the Kazakh and Russian languages, and international (under the brand "Silk Way") - in Kazakh, Russian, English, Kyrgyz, Uzbek and Turkish languages.
 The director of the network is Raushan Zhanabergenovna Kazhibayeva.